aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 ### What are the drawbacks of this solution?

-#### Code Redundancy and maintainance
+#### Code Redundancy and maintenance

 This solution uses a lot of code that is shared with the Table construct.
 Even if we try to maximize the code shared between Table and Global Table constructs, there will still be some repeated code in each of these.
 This can lead to added maintenance load in the long run since an update to the repeated code in one of construct probably will need to be reflected in other as well.
-If such an update is missed in one of the construct, it can lead to customer pain.
+If such an update is missed in one of the construct, it can lead to customer impact.

 ### What is the high-level project plan?

-After this RFC is approved, construct squad members can pickup the implementation for it.
+After this RFC is approved, construct squad members can pickup the implementation.

 ### Are there any open issues that need to be addressed later?